Skip to Content

 Continuing the action, 1 dribbles toward the top and as that happens, 2 cuts away toward the right side wing via the flare screen set by 4.

+Following that, 2 could take the open three-point shot or 4 could receive the ball and score around the basket.
 Alternatively, if 2 receives the ball but does not shoot or pass, then 4 could execute a self replace towards the right side corner.

 From that point, the continuity could technically keep going until the offensive team takes a field goal attempt, preferably a high percentage shot near the basket or a wide open three-pointer.